 Municipal Primer on Climate Investing

-There are many opportunities to promote ambitious action and policies to help to avoid a climate crisis.
-The use of pension funds and investments can do even more to advance clean energy investment and fossil fuel divestment.
+Municipalities have many opportunities to promote ambitious action and policies to help to avoid a climate crisis.
+One major opportunity is the use of pension funds and investments to advance clean energy investment and fossil fuel divestment.
 This report lays out options for city and pension fund managers to use their power as investors to accelerate the clean energy transition.
 Read or download the complete report.